nicolasdd1996/Whale-detection-signals/README.md

 4. **Whale Activity Detection**: These signals are crucial for identifying whale activities in the markets.
 This detection aims to accumulation patterns in spot markets that may precede strong upward price movements.

-<br>This repository is invaluable for traders, analysts, and enthusiasts looking to gain insights into market dynamics and develop strategies based on the activities of major market participants.
+<br>This repository is usefull for traders, analysts, and enthusiasts looking to gain insights into market dynamics and develop strategies based on the activities of major market participants.

 Please note: Executing the code in this repository requires a license from Tardis, as access to their comprehensive database of historical and real-time market data is essential for the functionality of the tools provided here.
 Ensure you have the necessary Tardis license to fully leverage the capabilities of this project.